 All students will gain a broad knowledge of relevant scientific issues.
-There will be opportunities for the more able and well-motivated students to progress on to AS and A2 Science courses.
+There will be opportunities for the more able and well-motivated students to progress on to A level Science courses.

 The Science GCSE is taught as three separate subjects.
-The teaching of the GCSE curriculum will start approximately half way through Year 9 due to the increased content in the new specifications.
+The teaching of the GCSE curriculum will start in Year 9 due to the increased content in the new specifications.